Small Fruit Mite - Broad Mites on Blackberries

 Typical damage from broad mites is tissue distortion, reduced terminal leaf growth, either downward or upward curling or cupping of leaves (Photo 1) and flower clusters that appear compressed (Photo 2) or blossoms that dry up.
 Symptoms on flower clusters may not show up until the second year of infestation.
 Broad mites build up to hundreds per leaflet on younger terminal leaves.

 These mites are very tiny - less than 0.2 mm (about 1/100th of an inch) as are their distinctive eggs dotted with white spots (Photo 3).
-These mites are difficult to see even with a 16X hand lens.
+Magnification of 30 to 60x is needed, so it will be necessary to enlist from your local extension office or someone with a microscope. Â

 With citrus, the mites are found in depressions on the fruit where the females lay their eggs, and as is evidenced by the number of mites and eggs on a young blackberry fruit (Photo 5), it appears that blackberries provide a similarly desirable fruit surface.

-So, what can one do to control broad mite infestations?
-First, keep watch for them, and if you notice just a plant or two exhibiting suspicious symptoms, rogue it out along with a couple of plants to each side of it.
-It appears that it is possible to hold the problem at bay, or slow it down greatly by utilizing this simple practice.
-Practices similar to those that would assist with controlling two-spotted mites (conserving natural enemies, releasing predatory mites early enough and at timings that would allow them to establish in the planting, and avoiding use of broad-spectrum insecticides) may be beneficial, though there is currently very little information in this area.
+So, what else can one do to control broad mite infestations?
+First, keep watch for the symptoms, and if you notice just a plant or two exhibiting suspicious symptoms, rogue it out along with a couple of plants to each side of it.
+Practices similar to those that would assist with controlling two-spotted mites (conserving natural enemies, releasing predatory mites early enough and at timings that would allow them to establish in the planting, and avoiding use of broad-spectrum insecticides) may be beneficial.
+Unfortunately, this is difficult to do given the frequent insecticide sprays needed to control spotted wing drosophila.Â

 Acknowledgement